student holding up school of social work sweatshirt

 Decisions and Communication With Applicants

 Communication with applicants regarding status of applications, requests for additional or missing information, and application decisions will be sent by email from both the UConn Graduate School and the UConn School of Social Work.
 It is important that all communication is reviewed and responded to in a timely manner.
-Please be certain to check your SPAM/trash folders.
+Please be certain to check your email daily, including your SPAM/trash folders.

 Decision Notification